-Describe how you use (or would use if this were your classroom - if you are unable to actually apply changes to the environment) the physical space of the classroom to enhance learning with non-print, visual items, (i.e. creation of a word wall, anchor chart, bulletin board), arrangements of furniture, etc. Explain why the physical space plays a critical role in learning and sharing ideas you have for utilizing this aspect of the classroom in your future teaching.
-Consider adding photos in your artifact folders that represents how you did this on at least one occasion.
+Describe how you use (or would use if this were your classroom or if you are unable to apply changes to the environment) the physical space of the classroom to enhance learning with nonprint, visual items, (i.e. creation of a word wall, anchor chart, bulletin board), arrangements of furniture, etc. Explain why physical space plays a critical role in learning and sharing ideas you have for utilizing this aspect of the classroom in your future teaching.
+Consider adding photos in your artifact folders that represent how you did this on at least one occasion.